fvaleri/strimzi-debugging/sessions/010/README.md

 exit
 ```

-In Kafka 3+ there is an official command line tool that you can use to identify and rollback hanging transactions.
+Kafka 3.0+ includes an official command-line tool for identifying and rolling back hanging transactions.

 > [!IMPORTANT]
-> The `CLUSTER_ACTION` operation type is required when authorization is enabled.
+> When authorization is enabled, the `CLUSTER_ACTION` operation type is required to use this tool.

 ```sh
 $ kubectl-kafka bin/kafka-transactions.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 find-hanging --broker 10